 Congratulations on this milestone.
 Please do not hesitate to reach out to me should you have any questions.
 My door is always open to you!
 Sincerely,

-Dr. Michele Dickens, Ph.D., MSN, RNDean of the School of Nursing, Associate Professor 270-789-5155
+Dr. Michele Dickens, Ph.D., MSN, RNDean of the School of Nursing, Professor of Nursing 270-789-5155

-FACULTY CONTACT INFORMATION
+FACULTY/STAFF CONTACT INFORMATION

 Students should contact the faculty member assigned to a respective course regarding any questions.